bdsomer/freon/README.md

 # Static

 Use `Freon.static` to serve a static folder.
-It will be compressed using `gzip` and `deflate` and serve strong `ETag`s.
+It will be compressed using `gzip` and `deflate`, serve strong `ETag`s, and send the `Last-Modified` header.
 If the file is not found in the directory, it will then pass on the request to the next handlers.

 ```javascript
 const app = new Freon.application(['example.com']);